-Q. What are the principal islands of Asia?
+Q. What are the principal Islands of Asia?

-A. The chief Asiatic islands are the Japanese isles,

-the Ladrones, the Phillippines, the Molucca or Clove isles, the Banda or Nutmeg isles, Borneo, Sumatra, and Java; Ceylon, Nicobar isles, New Holland, New Guinea, the Pelew isles, and the Carolines, with some others of less note.
+A. The chief Asiatic islands are the Japanese isles, the Ladrones, the Phillippines, the Molucca or Clove isles, the Banda or Nutmeg isles, Borneo, Sumatra, and Java; Ceylon, Nicobar isles; New Holland, Van Dieman's Land, New Guinea, the Pelew isles, and the Carolines, with some others of less note.